openforcefield/openff-bespokefit/docs/userguide/01_getting-started.md

 conda env update --file devtools/conda-envs/test-env.yaml --name bespokefit
 ```

-Remember to activate the `bespokefit` environment before trying to develop with it:
+Remember to activate the `bespokefit` environment before trying to use it:

 ```sh
 conda activate bespokefit